opencv/opencv/modules/core/doc/basic_structures.rst

 ------
 .. ocv:class:: Size_

-Template class for specfying the size of an image or rectangle.
+Template class for specifying the size of an image or rectangle.
 The class includes two members called ``width`` and ``height``.
 The structure can be converted to and from the old OpenCV structures
 ``CvSize`` and ``CvSize2D32f`` .
 The same set of arithmetic and comparison operations as for ``Point_`` is available.

 OpenCV defines the following ``Size_<>`` aliases: ::